t0bst4r/home-assistant-matter-hub/packages/docs/Frequently Asked Questions.md

 ## Changes on names and labels in Home Assistant have no effect in HAMH

 When performing changes on entities, like adding or removing a label or renaming your entity, you need to reload the affected bridge for the changes to take effect.

-This happens when either editing the bridge (even without making changes), or when restarting the whole addon.
+This happens automatically every 30 seconds, but you can enforce it by editing the bridge (even without making changes), or when restarting the whole addon.

 ## I added a label to my entities, but HAMH won't find any device